TrueS1lent/S1lent/README.md

 💻 Design Applications at visual studio code

-⚙️ Automate and Optimize applcations or databses
+⚙️ Automate and Optimize applcations or databases